opentext/appworks-cli/README.md

 _See code: [@oclif/plugin-help](https://github.com/oclif/plugin-help/blob/v2.1.3/src/commands/help.ts)_

-## `appworks package [DIRECTORY]`
+## `appworks package`

 Package the app in the current directory to be deployed on the AppWorks Gateway

 ```
 USAGE
-  $ appworks package [DIRECTORY]
+  $ appworks package

 OPTIONS
   -f, --force
   -h, --help       show CLI help

   -i, --from=from  the directory to package for deployment - this directory contains your application's final
-                   javascript, html, css, images, and any other assets. default is www
+                   javascript, html, css, images, and any other assets. default is "www"

-  -o, --to=to      the directory to store the packaged bundle. default is package
+  -o, --to=to      the directory to store the packaged bundle. default is "package"

 EXAMPLES
   $ appworks package
-  packaging the 'www' directory for deployment...
+  (packages the 'www' directory for deployment)

   $ appworks package --from build --to dist
-  packaging the 'build' directory for deployment...
+  (packages the 'build' directory for deployment)
 ```

 _See code: [src/commands/package.ts](https://github.com/opentext/appworks-cli/blob/v1.0.0/src/commands/package.ts)_